TerresPerdues/Terresperdues/DAGGERHEART/Orvalhys.md

 # ANCESTRIES
-All ancestries are available, but some have unique aspects within an Terres d'Avant campaign.
+All ancestries are available, but some have unique aspects within Les Terres Sombres d'Orvalhys campaign.
 As needed, provide the following information to your players.*
 ## 🟨 Fungus
 à regarder